 RDNs are food and nutrition experts who have completed multiple levels of training established by the Academy of Nutrition and Dietetics.
-People with kidney disease will likely need to follow a diet with specific daily amounts of protein, sodium and potassium.
+People with kidney disease likely will need to follow a diet with specific daily amounts of protein, sodium and potassium.
 Keeping those nutrient levels in check can help prevent progression of the disease.
-An RDN will teach patients how to eat well and manage this vital part of their health plan.
+An RDN teaches patients how to eat well and manage this vital part of their health plan.

 "Just as you would see a heart specialist for a heart condition or an endocrinologist for managing your diabetes, it is important to see an RDN specializing in kidney disease to better address your kidney disease–specific nutritional goals," says Vandana Sheth, RDN, CDE, spokesperson for the Academy of Nutrition and Dietetics.

 How Does the RDN Help?

 People with kidney disease need to make adjustments to diet and lifestyle to help live a longer and healthier life.
 Because heart attack and stroke are more common among people with kidney disease, these changes are good for the heart and kidneys.
 Dietitians can provide more detailed information about how to eat and practical tips to address daily challenges.

 A dietitian can help develop an eating and exercise plan that considers individual food preferences, level of physical activity, lifestyle and special needs to help accomplish disease management goals.
 "An RDN can help people with kidney disease better understand basic dietary guidelines for renal insufficiency, and address nutritional concerns while preserving and maintaining kidney function," says Sheth.